tomeck/solana-hackathon-cust-app/README.md

 There are three ways to track the successful completion of the transfer:

 1. **Within the app**, the user can tap the "Transactions" tab to see the transaction history.
 The transactions are sorted in reverse-chronological order, hence the topmost entry will reflect the current transfer in progress.
 You will notice that the transaction is initially in the *pending* state.
 You can pull the list down to refresh it.
 In a few seconds it will reflect the *complete* status
-2. You can also track the transaction via the **Solana blockchain explorer**.
+2. You can also track the transaction by inspecting the merchant's USDC reception address on the Solana network using the [Solana Blockchain explorer](https://explorer.solana.com/address/FUoAafzWRYp8dsshzKqadN7QXGZQAJ6M5dc95jN1d9GJ?cluster=testnet)
+3. Finally, you can use the ["Poor Man's Point of Sale" server](https://github.com/tomeck/solana-hackathon-pos/tree/main) that was also submitted for this hackathon challenge